From Wikipedia:

 }

-class NumberArgumentsProvider implements CartesianMethodArgumentsProvider, AnnotationConsumer<NumberSource> {
+static class NumberArgumentsProvider implements CartesianMethodArgumentsProvider, AnnotationConsumer<NumberSource> {

 private int[] numbers;